RainiBenaiah/alu-shell/basics/README.md

-lists files and directories in long format
+lists files and directories in long formats